svo80/vti_search/README.md

                      [--no-behavior] [-v] [--csv]

 optional arguments:
   -h, --help                          Show this help message and exit

-  -q QUERY, --query QUERY   			VirusTotal Intelligence query.
+  -q QUERY, --query QUERY             Run a VirusTotal Intelligence search query.

   -l LIMIT, --limit LIMIT             Limits the number of samples to return.

   --logfile LOG                       Name of the log file.

   --download-dir DOWNLOAD_DIR         Name of the directory where retrieved information will
                                       be stored in.

   -d, --download                      If set, also downloads samples from VirusTotal that
                                       are referenced in an Intelligence search.

   -f SAMPLE_FILE, --file SAMPLE_FILE  Downloads samples that are referenced in a file.

   --no-behavior                       If set, does not download behavior reports for
                                       samples.

   -v, --verbose                       If set, display verbose information about reports.
 Use
                                       -vvv to see detailed scan results.

   -w, --workers WORKERS               Number of concurrent workers.

   --csv                               If set, display results as comma-separated values.
 ```

 In the majority of cases, VTISearch will be executed with the `-q` (`--query`) parameter.
 This query is sent to VirusTotal via the `v3` API.
 Respective samples will not be downloaded by default.
 However, this procedure can be easily activated with the `-d` parameter.